Bubble memory: Commercialization

 One application was Konami's Bubble System arcade video game system, introduced in 1984.
 It featured interchangeable bubble memory cartridges on a 68000-based board.
 The Bubble System required a "warm-up" time of about 85 seconds (prompted by a timer on the screen when switched on) before the game was loaded, as bubble memory needs to be heated to around 30 to 40 °C to operate properly.
 Fujitsu used bubble memory on their FM-8 in 1981 and Sharp used it in their PC 5000 series, a laptop-like portable computer from 1983.
 Nicolet used bubble memory modules for saving waveforms in their Model 3091 oscilloscope, as did HP who offered a $1595 bubble memory option that extended the memory on their model 3561A digital signal analyzer.
 GRiD Systems Corporation used it in their early laptops.
 TIE communication used it in the early development of digital phone systems in order to lower their MTBF rates and produce a non-volatile telephone system's central processor.
 Bubble memory was also used on the Quantel Mirage DVM8000/1 VFX system.

 To store the bubbles, the propagation elements are in pairs and side to side, and are arranged in rows called loops to store the bubbles, thus they are storage loops since the bubbles that are stored in a loop will constantly circulate around it, forced by the rotating magnetic field that can also move the bubbles elsewhere.
 Bubble memories have extra spare loops to allow for increased yield during manufacturing as they replace defective loops.
 The list of defective loops is programmed onto the memory, on a special, separate loop called a boot loop, and it is also often printed on the label of the memory.
 A bubble memory controller will read the boot loop every time a bubble memory system is powered on, during initialization the controller will put the boot loop data in a boot loop register.
 Writing into a bubble memory is done by a formatter within the memory controller and signals from bits read in the bubble memory are amplified by the sense amplifier of the controller and they will reference the boot loop register to avoid overwriting, or further reading of the data in the boot loop.
+The Major-minor architecture is common, in which there is a major loop used for reading and generating bubbles, and several minor loops store the bubbles.
+The minor loops are connected to the major loops via transfer gates which are bubble replicators.
+This architecture has the advantage of improved read and write speed and latency compared to other architectures.